101st Infantry Battalion: History

 Zita of Bourbon-Parma, the wife of the last Emperor of Austria supposedly lobbied the American government for such a unit following President Franklin D. Roosevelt's officially declared restoration of an independent Austria to be an American war aim.
-Three of her sons Carl, Charles, Rudolf and Felix von Habsburg served in the unit that served at Camp Atterbury, Indiana.
+Three of her sons Carl, Rudolf and Felix von Habsburg served in the unit that served at Camp Atterbury, Indiana.
 Werner von Trapp also served in the Battalion.

-The battalion was disbanded on June 16, 1943.
+The battalion was disbanded on 16 June 1943.